Marine Kong: Production

 This new series took influence from kaiju films, King Kong, Moonlight Mask and Tetsujin 28-go.
 King Kong was the inspiration for the name.
 When Gebora the "Marine Mammal" became the kaiju "Marine Kong", publicity materials stated "King Kong comes from the setting of a jungle, Marine Kong comes from the setting of the sea".
 The Kaiju influence and the monster being Dinosaurian in appearance came from the Kaiju films from Toho.
 In 1954 Toho studios produced the first Kaiju movie in Japan called Godzilla.
 In 1955, they produced a sequel, while in 1956 and 1958 they produced both Rodan and Varan respectively.
 These early Kaiju films were very popular and convinced Nisan Productions that the idea of a Kaiju starring in a serialized television series could be successful.
 While this was not the first time a Kaiju appeared on Japanese television (in 1958 a huge ape called Mammoth Kong appeared in the popular superhero show Moonlight Mask), it was the first series to star a Kaiju as the main character.
 This show set the foundation for many latter Kaiju-themed shows that populated Japanese airwaves in the latter 1960's such as Ambassador Magma and Ultraman, as it combined the "Kaiju" genre with the medium of episodic television.

 The second arc of the series drew direct inspiration from Tetsujin 28-go and Moonlight Mask.

-Tetsujin 28-go debuted as a manga in 1956 and was immediately popular with young boys.
-That series featured a boy who could control a gigantic robot and this was reflected in the series as Kazuo could control the reprogrammed robot monster Marine Kong and used it to battle the Z-Gang.
-Also Moonlight Mask was an influence.
-That series, which debuted in 1958, featured a masked hero that thwarted evil.
-Some of the latter episodes of Marine Kong featured a female scientist named Takamiya Hisako who could transform into the "Red Angel' a masked super heroine in the same vain as Moonlight Mask.
-Red Angel was the first transformation based super heroine on Japanese TV.
+Tetsujin 28-go debuted as a manga in 1956 and became immensely popular.
+The series featured a boy who could control a gigantic robot and this was reflected in the series as Kazuo could control the reprogrammed Marine Kong and used it to battle the Z-Gang.
+Some of the latter episodes of Marine Kong featured a female scientist named Takamiya Hisako who could transform into the "Red Angel' a masked superheroine in the same vain as Moonlight Mask.
+Red Angel was the first transformation-based superheroine on Japanese TV.